Pope Adrian IV: Visit to Scandinavia, 1152

-Former Canon residentiary of St Albans Abbey, Andes Bergquist has described Breakspear's journey to northern Europe as "one of the better documented" of his career.
+Former Canon residentiary of St Albans Cathedral, Anders Bergquist has described Breakspear's journey to northern Europe as "one of the better documented" of his career.
 It is possible that Boso—from whom much of the information comes—was in his entourage, although this is not certain.
 On his arrival, Norway was in a state of civil war and the authority of the King, Inge I, was neither strong nor respected.
 Breakspear reconciled the warring factions—albeit temporarily—and restored the monarchy.
 Although no official record of his instructions survives, Bergquist suggests that they can be inferred from his actions: to divide the existing Archbishopric of Lund—which covered both Norway and Sweden–into two distinct national metropolitans, to arrange payment of Peter's Pence and to generally reorganise the church along Italian and European lines.

 Breakspear may have travelled to Norway via France and England—where, Sayers speculates, he could have recruited merchant contacts who knew the region.
 His mission may have been kept quiet, as Bergquist notes his arrival seems to have been unexpected: Archbishop Eskil of Lund had recently left to visit France, and the King of Norway was on a military campaign.
 His first stop was Norway.
 At some point, Breakspear presided over a council at Nidaros.
 This council, says Robinson, "strengthened the economic position of the church and the social status of the clergy".
 Its timing though is difficult to ascertain, says Bergquist: Autumn 1152 seems to allow too little time to organise such a major council following his arrival, yet much later and the depth of a Norwegian winter is even more unlikely.

 The focal point of the cult of St Olaf, Nidaros had until that point been only an episcopate.
 Adrian's council was intended to promulgate canons.
 To this end Breakspear made Nidaros a geographically extensive ecclesiastical province, covering the whole of Norway, Iceland and Greenland, as well as the Faroe, Orkney and Shetland Islands.
 Breakspear also authorised the expansion of what was to become Europe's most northerly medieval cathedral, and its largest.
 While in Norway he founded three cathedral schools, at Nidaros in 1152 and two more at Bergen and Hamar the following year.
 His work in Norway earned him the praise of contemporary Icelandic writer and politician, Snorri Sturluson.